-The typical canal cross sections might be one meter wide by twenty centimeters deep.
-Their use seems to be primarily associated with long distance water delivery to conventional northerly fields.
+Typical cross sections are one meter wide by twenty centimeters deep with maxima in the two meter range.
+Use seems to be primarily associated with long distance water delivery to conventional northerly fields.
 Most mesas reveal little other ag activity.